Azure/azure-osconfig/docs/roadmap.md

 Azure OSConfig is a modular security configuration stack for Linux Edge devices.
 OSConfig supports multi-authority device management over Azure and Azure Portal/CLI, GitOps, as well as local management.

-This document describes the development roadmap of the OSConfig project.
+This document describes the development roadmap of the Azure OSConfig project.

 During any of these stages OSConfig can be extended by adding new [OSConfig Management Modules](modules.md).